 Posted: April 4, 2014

-The OSU Open Source Lab is looking for two student systems engineers.
-This position is part time during school, and full time during the summer.
+The OSU Open Source Lab is looking for one to two student systems engineers.
+This position is part time during the academic year, and full time during the summer.
 Applicants must have at least four (4) terms remaining in their program and be able to work during summer 2014.
 We prefer students who have more time left in their program to help reduce graduate turnover, so freshman applicants are welcome.
 (This position is only open to students attending a university in Oregon.)

 You: Enjoy using open source software.
 Install Linux at home to play around with Web servers, file servers, etc. Aren't afraid to use the command line to get things done.
 Would like to work closely with developers of cool open source projects.
 Are looking for a challenging job where you'll have the opportunity to use your problem-solving skills while maintaining production servers in a real-world hosting environment.

 Us: The Oregon State University Open Source Lab provides hosting to some of the world's largest and most recognizable open source projects including: The Linux Foundation, Freenode, Drupal, The Apache Software Foundation, The Python Software Foundation and many more!
 We hire and train student systems engineers to assist with creating and maintaining a professional hosting infrastructure for our partners.

 Duties and responsibilities: Working on the infrastructure that powers much of the open source ecosystem.
 Responsible for racking, deploying, maintaining and design of various parts of our infrastructure.
 Interacts with the community and clients via email and IRC on a daily basis on tasks such as troubleshooting issues and deploying new services.